CaelynInc/vrs-thumb/README.md

 Current and latest release is on the `:main` branch.

-WebAdmin is configured to be unrestricted, for deployment on non-LAN.
+WebAdmin is configured to be unrestricted, for deployment on remote and headless systems.
 This can (and ***SHOULD***) be changed through the WebAdmin after initial setup.

 ## To-Do
 - SSL (via proxy?)